-Managing the Elementary Classroom: Behavior Management and Instructional Planning from organizing time, materials, and classroom space to strategies for managing individual and large group student behaviors, transitions, and other arrangements for general education classrooms.
+Managing the Elementary Classroom: Behavior Management and Instructional Planning

+Level 2 Professional Education Course: Requires admission to the Education Department.
+This course presents best practices in classroom and behavior management -from organizing time, materials, and classroom space to strategies for managing individual and large group student behaviors, transitions, and other arrangements for general education classrooms.
 In addition, teacher candidates will be introduced to effective development and design of instructional plans and units.
-Topics will include, but are not limited to: Classroom Management, Classroom Organization, Behavior Management, Response to Intervention, Problem Based Interventions & Supports (PBIS), Common Core State Standards, Understanding by Design (UbD) and research-based instructional strategies.
+Topics will include, but are not limited to: Classroom Management, Classroom Organization, Behavior Management, Response to Intervention, Problem Based Interventions & Supports (PBIS), Common Core State Standards, Understanding by Design (UbD) and researchbased instructional strategies.
 Offered fall.